Gandi/hubot-at-events/README.md

 This plugin is the brother of [hubot-cron-events](https://github.com/Gandi/hubot-cron-events) but specialised in one-time events triggered at a given time.

-*Work in progress* - this plugin is not ready for use yet.
+*Work in progress* - this plugin is ready for use but still very experimental.

 Installation